lyrebird-app/quickstart/README.md

 This is a basic Flutter project, similar to what is generated from `flutter create`, but with Lyrebird pre-installed and configured to quickly get started with a localized app.

-Run `flutter pub run lyrebird ./lib/l10n` to run Lyrebird.
+Run `flutter pub run lyrebird` to run Lyrebird.

 Use `flutter gen-l10n` to generate Dart code from your `.ARB` localization files.